 Get a Good Job and Get Better at It

 It is difficult to save, invest and get rich if you do not have a decent income.
-George Clason earlier wrote about the need to increase thy ability to earn.
+George Clason earlier wrote about the need to increase your ability to earn.
 So, this chapter addresses how the average person without a four-year college degree can get a high paying job.
 The formula is simple: pick the right job, get better at it and practice salesmanship.

 The United States Department of Labor listed some of the highest and lowest paying jobs in America.
 Some of the highest predictably include chief executives, lawyers and physicians but also computer and information systems managers, software developers, purchasing managers, personal financial advisors and marketing and sales managers.
 Some of the lowest paying jobs also predictably include hairdresser, retail salesperson, bartender, butcher, food server, laborer, janitor, hotel and motel clerk, cook and agricultural worker.